michaelk10452/RAG-Piazza-Chatbot/README.md

 - **Proves ability** to **develop, optimize, and deploy real-world AI applications**.
 - **Showcases strong problem-solving skills** in machine learning, software engineering, and UI/UX design.
 - **Highlights ability to build scalable, cloud-based AI solutions** that solve real-world challenges.

----

-## 🤝 Connect & Collaborate
-This project showcases my skills in **AI, ML, web development, and cloud deployment**.
-I’m excited about opportunities where I can apply these skills to solve impactful problems.
-If you're interested in discussing AI-driven solutions, feel free to connect with me!

-🚀 **Let’s build the future of AI together!**